Cooking with Cherries

-Despite starting the company 14 years ago, White said she didn’t become diligent about using tart cherry concentrate until she “hit a wall” four years ago.
+White said she didn’t become diligent about using tart cherry concentrate until she “hit a wall” in recent years.
 Back pain was plaguing her and she decided to get serious about using her own products daily.
-She said a combination of her own tart cherry concentrate, stretching, and massage have made her back problems a thing of the past and she’s noticed other health benefit as well, including improved sleep.
+She said a combination of her own tart cherry concentrate, stretching and massage have made her back problems a thing of the past and she’s noticed other health benefit as well, including improved sleep.

 “I just feel better overall,” she said.

-White recently gave a cooking demonstration at the National Cherry Festival in Traverse City, which continues through Saturday.
+White has given cooking demonstrations at the National Cherry Festival in Traverse City.
 The Grand Traverse region is responsible for producing a large portion of the tart cherries in the United States, which have been studied for a range of health benefits.

 In particular, White is a believer in the antioxidant properties of tart cherries.
 They contain large quantities of anthocyanins, flavonoid compounds that give them their tart taste and intense red coloring.
 Melatonin, a natural hormone that regulates sleep, is also found in tart cherries.